jkaye2012/jackal-lisp/docs/sahara/data-types.md

 When accessing the type instance, a compiler should reference the type definition to determine the offset into the instance that should be used to load or store the value of a field.
 From here, values can be loaded to/from the data stack or local registers as usual.
+See the [data type bytecode specification](./bytecode.md#interacting-with-data-types) for more details.